This topic uses private connectivity as a general term for AWS

 security groups, and firewall rules.

-- DNS resolution can be kept private and scoped to Customer networks.
+- DNS resolution can be kept private and scoped to customer networks.

 What does private connectivity protect against?